-Last week, I spoke with a potential client whose company had experienced a dramatic spike in ergonomics-related injury claims over the past year, again resulting in 100’s of thousands of dollars in losses.
-It seems that some major changes on the company’s horizon were not sitting well with employees, contributing to an atmosphere of discontent.
+Then a potential client shared her story of a dramatic spike in ergonomics-related injury claims over the past year at her company, resulting in 100’s of thousands of dollars in losses.
+She attributed it to a growing atmosphere of discontent at her company.

-An underlying theme to both stories was that the injuries might not be real, or at least not as bad as the claims were making them out to be, which dredges up the age-old debate surrounding ergonomics-related injuries:
+The underlying theme to both stories is that the injuries might not be real, or at least not as bad as the claims were making them out to be:

-After 30+ years of ergonomics practice, I can unequivocally say, “it depends.”
+- After 30+ years of practical ergonomics practice, I can unequivocally say, “it depends.”

 There’s absolute, indisputable evidence that certain physical risk factors can and regularly do cause or contribute to discomfort, pain and injury.
-There’s also no doubt that some injury claims have their roots primarily in discontent.
+There’s also ample evidence that psychosocial factors can play a role, and some injury claims may have their roots in discontent.

 So, what’s an employer to do?

-Well, we can dig our heels in and treat any and all such claims as suspect, and spend an enormous amount of time and resources in the fight to assign blame.
-Along this path, we’ll also paint the concept of ergonomics with a negative brush, throwing out the many other business benefits it brings.
+- Dig in our heels and treat any and all such claims as suspect, and spend an enormous amount of time and resources in the fight to assign blame.

 The “dig in your heels” approach will paralyze improvement progress, neglect the root causes of true injuries, and likely cost an enormous amount in wasted effort and resources.
 The winning party may have bragging rights, but really, everyone’s a loser in the end.